Skip to content

 the Nine-Dragon Wall, the Forbidden City

 Moreover, because the number 9 is sacred, emperors and high-ranking officials were the only ones allowed to wear the robe with nine dragons.
 While the emperor had to hide one of the dragons because he was seen as an incarnation of the dragon, the high-ranking officials had to wear complete surcoats to cover the robe completely.
-Low-ranking officials were only allowed to wear eight or five dragons, entirely covered by surcoats as well.
+Low-ranking officials could only wear eight or five dragons covered by surcoats.

 Several places in China carry and represent the Nine Dragons, such as Kowloon, an area in Hong Kong.
-There’s a part of the transboundary river of the Mekong in Vietnam that bears the same meaning as the Nine Dragons.
+A part of the transboundary river of the Mekong in Vietnam bears the same meaning as the Nine Dragons.

 2. The World Famous Chinese Zodiac

-Whether you believe in zodiac signs or not, it’s said that the Chinese Zodiac is the most accurate on earth, not just in describing the people falling into each sign but also when it comes to expectations and future fortunes.
-While the zodiac signs we know are divided among the year’s 12 months, the Chinese zodiac consists of 12 years with 12 animals each year.
+Whether you believe in zodiac signs or not, it’s said that the Chinese Zodiac is the most accurate on earth, not just in describing the people falling into each sign but also regarding expectations and future fortunes.
+While the zodiac signs are divided among the year’s 12 months, the Chinese zodiac consists of 12 years with 12 animals yearly.

-And due to its undeniable importance in Chinese culture, the dragon or Loong is the fifth of the signs of the famous Chinese Zodiac, which, together with the other signs, constitute years in the Chinese Calendar.
+Due to its undeniable importance in Chinese culture, the dragon or Loong is the fifth of the signs of the famous Chinese Zodiac, which, together with the other signs, constitute years in the Chinese Calendar.
 Each group of years in the Chinese Zodiac include some characteristics or personality traits.
 The Dragon Years are considered the most popular among Chinese people and believers in having children.
-It’s estimated that the children born during Dragon Years are more than those born during any animal years of the entire Chinese calendar.
+It’s estimated that more children are born during Dragon Years than animal years in the entire Chinese calendar.

 3. Constellations